Technical circuit at Haynes Museum.

 Drivers need to be at least 8+ to race at Clay Pigeon Raceway.

-No prior experience is required for standard sessions at Clay Pigeon Raceway.
-The track is rated intermediate, so while some technique will help you go faster, first-timers are well catered for.
+No experience needed at Clay Pigeon Raceway.
+The 815m layout is rated intermediate, so technique pays but first-timers are catered for.

 Yes — Clay Pigeon Raceway is one of the venues where Jenson Button competed in the early stages of his motorsport career, before reaching Formula 1.
 The circuit is proud of that heritage, and it's a genuine part of the venue's history, not just a marketing claim.

-Is food and drink available at Clay Pigeon Raceway?
+Yes, food and drink are available on site at Clay Pigeon Raceway.